-- Wash Windows – Winter brings moisture and dust to your windows, which means they are probably in need of a good cleaning.
-You can easily remove dust and cobwebs with a soft clean brush.
-Windows can be washed both inside and out with a mild detergent or diluted ammonia, then dried with a soft cloth.
+- Windows – Winter brings moisture and dust to your windows, which means they are probably in need of a good cleaning.
+You can easily remove dust and cobwebs with a soft, clean brush.
+Windows can be washed both inside and out with a mild detergent or diluted ammonia.
+Then dry them with a soft cloth.

-- Window Shades, Curtains, and Treatments – Start by dusting the blinds and washing the curtains (if machine washable).
+- Window Shades, Curtains, and Treatments – Start by dusting the blinds and washing the curtains.
 Your fabric shades can be hand-washed or sent to a dry cleaner.

-- Clean the rugs, carpets, and floors – Vacuum your rugs and carpets.
+- Rugs, Carpets, and Floors – Vacuum your rugs and carpets.
 If your area rugs are machine washable, doing so will remove deep stains and dirt from foot traffic.
 Use a soft cloth with cleaner to remove dirt and stains from Linoleum, Pergo, or wood flooring.

-- Dust your home and book shelves – Always work from the top of the room down, and vacuum dust that settles on the floor.
+- Bookshelves – Always work from the top of the room down, and vacuum dust that settles on the floor.
 Don’t forget the tops of shelves and ceiling fans.
-Wipe the spines of books with a soft damp cloth.
+Wipe the spines of books with a soft, damp cloth.

-- Clean upholstered furnishings – Take the cushions off of the couch and chairs, and gently beat them outside, to remove dust.
+- Upholstered Furnishings – Take the cushions off of the couch and chairs, and gently beat them outside, to remove dust.
 Clean under the seats in crevices with your vacuums upholstery tool.

-- Clean the refrigerator and freezer – While you are working, you’ll want to keep food in a cooler to prevent spoilage.
-Once the fridge is empty, remove shelves and clean the inside surfaces with warm soapy water.
+- Refrigerator and Freezer – While you are working, you’ll want to keep food in a cooler to prevent spoilage.
+Once the fridge is empty, remove shelves and clean the inside surfaces with warm, soapy water.
 Clean and replace the shelves.
-Baking soda will deodorize while cleaning, and can be added to the water.
+Baking soda will deodorize while cleaning and can be added to the water.